8 Cyber Security Best Practices for Business

 The CSO.com article says that lack of time, budget and expertise for proper security is a top reason for the high rate of SMB attacks.
 Other reasons include not having an IT security specialist, not being aware of the risk, lack of employee training, not updating security programs, outsourcing security and failure to secure endpoints.

-How does your SMB avoid being a victim of a cyber-attack?
-Here are 8 best practices for SMB cyber security:
+How can your business avoid being a victim of a cyber-attack?
+Here are 8 cybersecurity best practices for business you can begin to implement today.

 1. Use a firewall